nayed/dotfiles/.vim/vim-cheat-sheet.md

 - Scroll the window up: ctrl + y
 - Scroll down one page: ctrl + f
 - Scroll the window up: ctrl + b
-- Switch window
+- Swap window
-  * Navigate to the window you'd like to move
+  - Navigate to the window you'd like to move
-  * Press `<leader>ww`
+  - Press `<leader>ww`
-  * Navigate to the window you'd like to swap with
+  - Navigate to the window you'd like to swap with
+- Go to next fold: zj
+- Go to previous fold: zk

 ### Editing